o-t-w/blog/src/content/blog/render-blocking-on-purpose.md

 ```

 Why do we need a new attribute?
-- It makes the blocking behaviour explicit and conveys intent.
+- It makes the blocking behaviour explicit and conveys intent (your colleague will not accidentally refactor the code to be non-blocking).
-- It makes it possible to block rendering without blocking the HTML parser by using the `defer` or `async` attribute.
+- It makes it possible to block rendering without blocking the HTML parser when used in conjunction with the `defer` or `async` attribute.
 - Unlike classic scripts, module scripts defer by default. `<script type="module">` can now block rendering by using the `blocking` attribute.
 - `<script>`, `<link>` and `<style>` elements added to the `<head>` dynamically with JavaScript are not render blocking.
 You now have the flexibility to make them blocking.

 ## How does it work?
 The `blocking` attribute can be added to `<script>`, `<link>` and `<style>` elements in the `<head>`.
 As of today, the only thing that can be blocked is rendering (we might be able to block [more operations](https://html.spec.whatwg.org/multipage/urls-and-fetching.html#blocking-attributes) using this attribute in the future).

-`blocking="render"` is a way to mark a resource as being required before anything is visually shown to the user.
+`blocking="render"` is a way to mark a resource as required before anything is visually shown to the user.
 Not a single pixel will be painted in the viewport until the resource has loaded.

 ```html
 <script blocking="render"